Locations:

 Targeted Therapy

 Targeted therapy is cancer treatment that targets the genetic changes or mutations that turn healthy cells into cancer cells.
-Targeted therapy helps healthcare providers treat cancer cells without hurting healthy cells.
-Healthcare providers sometimes use targeted therapy as the front line or initial treatment.
-They may also combine targeted therapy with other treatments.
+It helps healthcare providers treat cancer cells without hurting healthy cells.
+Targeted therapy is treatment for many kinds of cancer.

 Overview